5 Biggest Absinthe Myths Finally Busted!

 The magical green liquid initiates similar effects like most alcoholic beverages, such as vodka or tequila, along with making the person feel rejuvenated and fresh.
-It has slightly bold flavors of spices compared to other drinks, but the effects of light-headedness is like that of some other premium spirits such as remy martin xo.
+It has slightly bold flavors of spices compared to other drinks, but the effects of light-headedness is like that of some other premium spirits such as rare whisky or cognac.

 One of the common reasons behind the truth that absinthe does, in fact, cause mind-altering effects is the presence of a compound called thujone.

 A critical herb used in preparing absinthe is grand wormwood or artemisia absinthium.
 The plant has been a part of several cultures across the world with religious and medicinal applications.

 Wormwood extracts contain a chemical known as thujone that could cause severe intoxication with mind-altering side effects, such as seizures, excitability, and convulsions when used in extremely high doses.
 Thujone is the main reason why the spirit could initiate hallucinogenic effects.